ishansharma13/Angular-Course-Udemy/README.md

     ### There are two ways in which we can access local references:
       1. Pass the element to the method when it is to be used
-      2. using viewChild, when we want to access the element from typescript before calling the method
+      2. using viewChild, when we want to access the element from typescript before calling the method 2.1.
+Dont try to change the value of element value using viewChild (not recommended), better methods do exist to achieve the same

+    ### ng-content in angular is equivalent to props.children in react